m4ym4y/ld55-soul-purpose/README.md

 - [ ] **ADD AS MANY CALLS AS POSSIBLE!
 Find a way to minimize repeat content**
 - [x] Animation on submitting customer joy form
-- [ ] Animation on earnings going up
 - [x] Animate text for calls
 - [ ] Format text -- bold or color words that correspond to a category and maybe color names?
 - [ ] Add some animation to Infernus sitting at his desk